allen880117/NCTU-IntroToCN2018-Lab2/README.md

 2. **Example of Mininet**
     1. Run the example code
-        > usually we don't need sudo here since we use root account
         > ```bash
         > # Change the directory into /Network_Topology/src/
         > $ cd /root/Network_Topology/src/